Battle of Marianna: Battle

 On the morning of September 27, the Federal riders proceeded toward Marianna.
 When they passed the Old Fort crossroads, Montgomery finally could be certain of their destination.
 He called out the homeguard and assembled what reserves were already on hand.
 Montgomery's cavalry contested the crossing of Hopkins' Branch, 3 mi from Marianna with the intention of falling back into town via an old bypass (now Kelson Avenue) rather than the main road.

 In Marianna, Montgomery deployed the conscripts, militia and homeguard in ambush along the main road (now West Lafayette street).
 As his skirmishers at Hopkins' Branch withdrew along the bypass, the homeguard waited behind fences and a crude barricade of wagons and carts.
 St. Luke's Episcopal Church was a few feet away and would play a pivotal role later.

 Here the plans of both sides ran afoul of one another.
 Asboth divided his force and led the main contingent on a headlong charge down the main road.
 Meanwhile, he sent another portion of his force around the bypass along the route Montgomery's cavalry had taken.
 Seeing this and realizing his whole force could be trapped, Montgomery attempted to pull out, but it was too late.
 The homeguard and militia at the barricades would not budge.

 Unaware of what awaited him, Asboth's wing of the attack rounded the corner straight into a scorching volley by the waiting homeguard.
 Asboth was wounded in the face and he lost many other senior officers in this volley.
 Despite being stunned, the Union cavalry rapidly overwhelmed the Confederate cavalry and pushed down the road in pursuit as the flanking force swept in from behind.
 Many of the Rebel troopers were able to push their way past the Union flanking force and escape, but many homeguards, conscripts, and militia were pinned in town.
 Colonel Montgomery was captured while attempting to flee to the Chipola River bridge.
 His escaping cavalry took up positions on the other shore and were able to deter the Union forces from crossing the bridge.

+Lieutenant Colonel Benjamin B. Sample of the Fifth Florida Cavalry Battalion rallied his men and managed a counter attack against the advancing Unions.
+During the attack, a bullet tore through his cheek, but he managed to flee across the Chipola River Bridge.
+Being a veteran of several battles in Florida and Georgia, he was able to organize an effective deterrence against their would be pursues.

 In town, the remaining defenders on the south side of the street broke and ran, but those near the church stubbornly held out as the detachment of U.S. Colored Troops engaged them.
 A dismounted bayonet charge finally forced their surrender.
 However, several Confederates continued to fire from the church and nearby homes.
 This led to the church being set ablaze and the defenders shot down as they were smoked out.